vilmaq/tri-via-hub/README.md

 ## Features

-- Tri-via-hub helps to increase the knowledge of any age group.
+- tri-via-hub helps to increase the knowledge of any age group.
 - It helps in development of brain as it has quizzes related to any age group.
 - Just sign-up and login and you could view multiple quizzes related to nature, science and geography etc. so it's easily accessible.

 ## Project Documentation

 - Tri-via-hub is an interesting and involving website.
-- It brings people together by increasing the knowledge towards various fields.
+- It brings people together by increasing their knowledge towards various fields.
-- It gives an exposure to every individual and of any age.
+- It gives exposure to every individual of any age.

 ## Objectives